 How to make a simple annual family photo book

-How long have your precious memories been sleeping on your hard drives and in your iPhones?
+How long have your precious memories been sleeping on your hard drive and in your smart phone?
 Can you locate a photo from 2011?
 Do you even remember the photos that you took in 2011?

-It was a little overwhelming at first with so many options and I put off making a decision on exactly how to do it for months.
+In 2011, after years of scrapbooking, I decided to ditch the paper and glue method and go digital.
+It was a little overwhelming at first, with so many printing options alone that I put off making a decision on exactly how to do it for months.

 The Program I Use